nevoa-technologies/MicroVasm-dotnet/README.md

 Build the console project and create a `main.vasm` on the output build folder.

 # Example
-This example will print numbers from 1 to 10.
+This example will call the function 'print' 10 times.
 You must have a print function on your MicroVE VM.
 ```asm
 FUNCTION print